Downlink/test/Readme.md

 ```js
 $ npm install m2m
 ```
-There are two ways we can access the gpio input and output pins from our remote devices.
+There are two methods we can access the GPIO input/output pins from the remote devices.

-The first one is to create a local device object for each remote devices.
 ```js
 const m2m = require('m2m');